 Roast until spotty brown.
-The insides will be tender and the outer edges of each cube will be crunchy.
+The insides will be tender, and the outer edges of each cube will be crunchy.

-More Easy Vegetable Recipes:
+More Roasted Vegetable Recipes

 - Roasted Cauliflower with Garlic

-- Healthier Mashed Sweet Potatoes
+- Whipped Sweet Potatoes

-- How to Roast Brussels Sprouts
+- Roasted Brussels Sprouts

-- Roasted Broccoli and Garlic
+- Roasted Broccoli and Carrots